-19. Curling With A Delivery Stick
+17. Curling with a Delivery Stick

-- The use of a curling aid commonly referred to as a "delivery stick", which enables the player to deliver a stone without placing a hand on the stone handle, is considered acceptable. - (2) The use of a delivery stick is not allowed in events leading to Curling Canada championships.
-Exception: wheelchair curling. - (3) If a player starts a game with a delivery stick, then that player shall use a delivery stick throughout that game. - (4) A player may not alternate delivery from the traditional hand delivery to a delivery stick or vice-versa. - (5) If delivery begins from the hack, then players using the delivery stick must adhere to Rule 8(1) and 8(2) and, stones must be delivered along a straight line from the hack to the intended target broom. - (6) The delivery may also begin anywhere along the centre line with a portion of the stone touching the centre line prior to the delivery.
+- (1) The use of a curling aid commonly referred to as a "delivery stick", which enables the player to deliver a stone without placing a hand on the stone handle, is considered acceptable. - (2) The use of a delivery stick is not allowed in events leading to Curling Canada championships.
+Exception: Wheelchair Curling and Curling Club Championships. - (3) If a player starts a game with a delivery stick, then that player shall use a delivery stick throughout that game. - (4) A player may not alternate delivery from the traditional hand delivery to a delivery stick or vice-versa. - (5) If delivery begins from the hack, then players using the delivery stick must adhere to Rule 8(1) and 8(2).
+The stone must be delivered along a straight line from the hack to the intended target broom. - (6) The delivery may also begin anywhere along the centre line with a portion of the stone touching the centre line prior to the delivery.
 The stone must be delivered along a straight line from this position on the centre line to the intended target broom. - (7) A stone delivered with a delivery stick must be released before it reaches the hog line at the delivering end.
 Rule 8(5). - (8) All other delivery rules apply.